-\section{Stochastic Parametric Models}
+\subsection{Stochastic Parametric Models}

 Without loss of generality, let us assume that the behavior of the physical system under consideration can be modeled by a set of parametric \glspl{pde}.
-The general form of the corresponding mathematical model is given by
+The general form of the corresponding mathematical model is given by:

-where $\mathcal{D} = \mathcal{D}(u, \mathbf{y})$ is a differential operator, $\mathbf{y} \in \mathbb{R}^N$ an $N$-dimensional parameter vector, and $u = u\left(\mathbf{y}\right)$ the parameter-dependent solution of \eqref{eq:general}.
-We are interested in a specific model output, commonly called a \gls{qoi}, which is computed by post-processing the solution $u\left(\mathbf{y}\right)$.
+where $\mathcal{D} = \mathcal{D}_{\mathbf{y}}(u)$ is a differential operator, $\mathbf{y} \in \Xi \subset \mathbb{R}^N$ a $N$-dimensional parameter vector, $u = u_{\mathbf{y}}$ the parameter-dependent solution of Equation \eqref{eq:general}, {and $\Xi$ a measurable set called the image space}.
+Typically, we are interested in a {certain quantity, that is} the \gls{qoi}, which is computed by post-processing the solution $u = u_{\mathbf{y}}$.
 For simplicity, we assume that the \gls{qoi} is a real scalar, however, the methodology discussed in Section~\ref{sec:sparse_interp} can be applied to complex or vector-valued \glspl{qoi} with only minor modifications.
-We further assume that the functional dependence between the input parameter vector and the \gls{qoi} is given by the map $g: \mathbf{y} \mapsto g\left(\mathbf{y}\right)$, which is assumed to be deterministic, i.e., the exact same output $g\left(\mathbf{y}\right)$ is observed each and every time the \gls{qoi} is evaluated for the same parameter vector $\mathbf{y}$.
+We further assume that the functional dependence between the parameter vector and the \gls{qoi} is given by the map $g: \mathbf{y} \mapsto g\left(\mathbf{y}\right)$, which is assumed to be deterministic, i.e., the exact same output $g\left(\mathbf{y}\right)$ is observed each and every time the \gls{qoi} is evaluated for the same parameter vector $\mathbf{y}$.